Singapore Services Sector: Work Permit Requirements

 - Refer to the MOM guidelines on how to calculate your quota and levy bill.

-- Learn about S Pass quota and levy rates at www.mom.gov.sg
+- Learn about S Pass quota and levy rates or at www.mom.gov.sg

 Qualifying for higher skilled worker levy